Costco Breakfast Sandwich Starbucks Clone - Bacon Gouda Egg

 From thawed: Heat at 350° F. Heat egg for 6 minutes.
 Add bun, bacon and cheese and heat for an additional 4 minutes.

 From frozen: Heat at 350° F. Heat egg for 9 minutes, add bacon, cheese, and bun, and heat for an additional 5 minutes.

 How many Calories in the Grace Gourmet Bacon Gouda Egg Sandwich?

-Each Grace Gourmet Bacon Gouda & Egg Sandwich contains 290 calories with 13g of fat, 26g of carbs, and 15g of protein.
+Each Grace Gourmet Bacon Gouda & Egg Sandwich contains 290 calories with 13 grams of fat, 26 grams of carbohydrates, and 15 grams of protein.